Report on Government Services 2021

 This section covers the finances and activities of urban and rural fire service agencies and, for selected tables and jurisdictions, the fire event finances and activities of land management agencies (tables 9A.1–13), and STES (tables 9A.14–18).
 The scope of fire service organisations data provided by jurisdictions is presented in table 9.3 in the interpretative material.

 Jurisdictions have a range of funding models to resource fire service organisations and STES organisations.
-For fire services and STES, levies were the largest source of revenue (54.2 per cent and 59.5 per cent respectively of total funding in 2018-19) (tables 9A.1 and 9A.14).The Australian Government provides funding to State and Territory governments through programs including:
+For fire services, government grants were the largest source of revenue in 2019-20 (47.3 per cent of total funding) and levies were the largest revenue source for STES (57.5 per cent of total funding) (tables 9A.1 and 9A.14).The Australian Government provides funding to State and Territory governments through programs including:

-- The Natural Disaster Relief and Recovery Arrangements provides assistance with relief and recovery efforts following an eligible natural disaster event.
-Cash payments to states and territories in 2018-19 totalled $390.1 million.
-Allocations vary across jurisdictions and over time depending on the timing and nature of natural disaster events (table 9A.2).
+- The Natural Disaster Relief and Recovery Arrangements and Disaster Recovery Funding Arrangements provide assistance with relief and recovery efforts following an eligible natural disaster event.
+Cash payments to states and territories in 2019-20 totalled $1.4 billion (Australian Government 2020)1.
+Allocations vary across jurisdictions and over time depending on the timing and nature of natural disaster events.

 Size and scope